ItsCritiQ/Crithut/README.md

-This is the source code for the Crithut Website!
+This is the source code for the Crithut Website made by CritiQ and NightMX!
-Made by NightMX and CritiQ Himself!
 © ItsCritiQ 2021